bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-Here is an example in JsBin.
-So, you can click here to see the console or it’s the same thing you can get here.
+<p>Here is an example in JsBin.
+So, you can click here to see the console or
+it’s the same thing you can get here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 127.
 (97) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">